dl1bz/ESP32-XPA125B-HL2/README.md

 ---
 # XPA125B band voltage and PTT with Hermes Lite 2

+## Preamble
+The goal was to build a very simple, cost-effective interface for automatic bandswitching and isolated PTT switch of my XPA125B.
+SMD is not for everyone, so I want to use "classic components" for this.
+The scope should be as low as possible and with only small and simple modifications of HL2 itself.

 For automatic switch the band filter in XPA125B we need an analogue voltage for the PA depend from the selected band we want to use.
 For this solution I use an ESP32 (TTGO LILYGO T-DisplayV1.1).
 I get via the internal UART at DB1 connector of HL2 (3.3V TTL, 9600,8,N,1) the current frequency of HL2.